API Reference#

 create_folders(top_level_folder, sub_names)

-Create a subject / session folder tree in the project folder.
+Create a folder tree in the project folder.

 download_custom(top_level_folder, sub_names, ...)

-Download data from the central project folder to the local project folder.
+Download data from the central project to the local project folder.

 download_derivatives([...])

-Download files in the derivatives top level folder.
+Download all files in the derivatives top level folder.

 download_entire_project([...])